 Swagbucks is by far one of the most popular survey sites around.
 They paid out more than $400 million to their members in cash, vouchers and draws.
 The site offers numerous ways by which survey takers can earn Swagbucks cash, and they even offer an exclusive $5 bonus upon sign up.
 A Swagbucks review survey can take about ten minutes to complete.

-» Visit the Swagbucks website.
+» Visit the Swagbucks website and get a $5 joining bonus.

 Toluna is another established survey site, offering members the chance to win cash or vouchers via daily surveys.
 The company is actually affiliated with many reputable international firms, which goes a long way in enhancing its own credibility.
 Most of the surveys at Toluna cover products and services, although there are often surveys that are related to current issues.

-» Visit the Toluna Influencers website.
+» Visit the Toluna Influencers website and get 500 free points.

 LifePoints is a fairly new survey site that was born from the merger of two previously popular sites – MySurvey and GlobalTestMarket.
 As LifePoints, the company offers PayPal payments as well as Amazon vouchers to people who answer questions pertaining to consumer interests.
 Surveys at LifePoints take about 15 minutes to complete.

-» Visit the Lifepoints website.
+» Visit the Lifepoints website and receive 10 free points.

 » Visit the Survey Junkie website.

 i-Say is also one of the biggest survey companies around.
-Affiliated with many globally-recognized brands and research companies, the company offers high-street and Amazon Vouchers to survey takers, with surveys sent by email every week. i-Say also holds regular prize draws for its members.
+Affiliated with many globally-recognized brands and research companies, the company offers High Street and Amazon Vouchers to survey takers, with surveys sent by email every week. i-Say also holds regular prize draws for its members.

 » Visit the Ipsos i-Say website.